 As I earlier noted, OMB then sought public comment on this draft bulletin by issuing it in November 2005 as a proposal for public comment.
 OMB received 31 public comments on the proposal, and these comments are available on OMB's website.
-As evidence of the diverse nature of Federal guidance documents, and of the groups in American society that are affected by them, below are examples of some of the associations that submitted comments (as noted below, these listed associations supported OMB's development of a bulletin on Good Guidance Practices, while also providing their suggestions for how OMB could improve the bulletin):
+These comments were largely positive, and reflected the diverse nature of Federal guidance documents and the groups in American society that are affected by them.
+Below are examples of some of the associations that submitted comments (as noted below, these listed associations supported OMB's development of a bulletin on Good Guidance Practices, while also providing their suggestions for how OMB could improve the bulletin):